Armchair Genealogy - Family Tree & History

-In this episode of Armchair Genealogy, The Genealogy Guy UK chats with Donna Rutherford.
-She has been involved with genealogy for many years and more recently has started working in genetic genealogy.
+In this episode, the Genealogy Guy chats with Donna Rutherford.
+Who has been involved with genealogy for many years and more recently has started working in genetic genealogy.
 In her spare time, she manages a Facebook group to help others with their DNA research.
 She has worked with Y-DNA, mtDNA and has experience with autosomal DNA.
-Donna aims to make the complex side of DNA testing easy to understand for those who are new to genetic genealogy and their DNA kits.
+Donna aims to make the complex side of DNA testing easy to understand for new to DNA or building their knowledge on genetic genealogy and their DNA kits.

 Creators & Guests